avin-kavish/typescript-react-redux-sample/README.md

  2. In the root directory, run `npm install`
  3. In two separate console windows, run `npm run serve:client` and `npm run serve:server`

-**Note: Tested only on Linux on latest versions of Firefox and Chrome**
+**Note: Tested on Linux on latest versions of Firefox and Chrome.
+Not tested on Windows**

 ## Style Guide